Foreverskyou/humor_benchmark_evaulation/README.md

 ```
 V-HUB is only used for academic research.
 Commercial use in any form is prohibited.
 The copyright of all videos belongs to the video owners.
-If there is any infringement in V-HUB, please email videomme2024@gmail.com and we will remove it immediately.
+If there is any infringement in V-HUB, please email shi_zpeng@sjtu.edu.cn and we will remove it immediately.
-Without prior approval, you cannot distribute, publish, copy, disseminate, or modify Video-MME in whole or in part.
+Without prior approval, you cannot distribute, publish, copy, disseminate, or modify V-HUB in whole or in part.
 You must strictly comply with the above restrictions.
 ```

-Please send an email to **videomme2024@gmail.com**. 🌟
+Please send an email to **shi_zpeng@sjtu.edu.cn**. 🌟

 ## 🔮 Data Curation and Evaluation Pipeline